atbcb/ICTTestingBaseline/docs/11PageTitles.md

 ### Test Results
 If any of the above checks fail, then SC 2.4.2 and Baseline Requirement 11 fail.

-## Advisory Tips for a Streamlined Test Process
+## Advisory Tips for streamlined test processes
 * HTML5 specification stipulates that “there must be no more than one `<title>` element per document.”

 ### WCAG 2.0 Techniques